cprakash1/JIS_Backend/README.md

 - Frontend: ReactJS
 - Backend: NodeJS
 - Database: MongoDB
-- Hosting: Backend on Render and Frontend on Netlify
+- Hosting: Backend and Frontend are hosted on Render